o2r-project/api/docs/index.md

 It is implemented as a RESTful API.
 The entrypoint for the current version is `/api/v1`.
 Unless specified otherwise, responses will always be in JSON format, body parameters are expected in `multipart/form-data` format.

+We also provide a [simple Postman collection](https://raw.githubusercontent.com/o2r-project/o2r-web-api/master/muncher.postman_collection.json)([getpostman.com](https://www.getpostman.com/)), so that you can comfortably explore the API.